aayushrathor/starredrep/README.md

 ## HTML

 - [go101/go101](https://github.com/go101/go101) - An up-to-date (unofficial) knowledge base for Go programming self learning
+- [distributethe6ix/70DaysOfServiceMesh](https://github.com/distributethe6ix/70DaysOfServiceMesh) - Inspired by Michael Cades' #90DaysOfDevOps and his ask for me to participate in his 2023 iteration to discuss 7 Days of Service Mesh, I decided to create a #70DaysOfServiceMesh.
 - [jonatan-ivanov/local-services](https://github.com/jonatan-ivanov/local-services) - A collection of docker-compose files
 - [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev